 Your child usually has the tube in place for 1 to 4 days, depending on why it was needed.
 Once the fluid, blood, or air is gone, the tube is removed.
 This is often done at the bedside.

 Before removing the tube, the doctor clamps it and X-rays the area, checking for any air or fluid.
-Your child may receive pain medications before the tube is removed.
+Your child may receive pain medicine before the tube is removed.

 Depending on your child’s condition, you can take him or her home after the tube is removed.

-Follow up with the doctor within 48 hours.
-At this time, the doctor will check that the incision is healing and may take more X-rays to check for fluid and how well the lung is recovering.
+Follow up with the healthcare provider within 48 hours.
+At this time, the healthcare provider will check that the incision is healing and may take more X-rays to check for fluid and how well the lung is recovering.

 After the procedure, you can help with drainage or healing by:

-Encouraging your child to move and walk around.
-Ask the doctor or nurse about safe activities for your child.
+Encouraging your child to move and walk around

-Feeding your child normal foods, if the doctor or nurse says it’s okay.
+Feeding your child normal foods, if the healthcare provider says it’s okay

 Once a scab has formed, you can leave the area open to the air to help with healing.